 DREAM: Distribution Rules Everything Around Me

-Even with a strong email list, you still need promote your product and generate traffic.
+Even with a strong and clean email list, you still need promote your product and generate traffic.

 A great way to do this is by creating create content that sells.
 To do this successfully, you need to write content that is worth clicking.

 Create captivating headlines built on insights around the needs and motivations of your audience.
 Great headlines create intrigue, grab your attention, and address solutions to relevant pain points.
 They promise new knowledge and excite.